In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 • a ban on the use of nuclear weapons and their alternatives;

-• careful control of the arms trade and smuggling;
+• careful control over the arms trade and smuggling;

-By adhering to these elementary conditions, it is possible to significantly reduce the number of victims and the consequences of military operations.
+By adhering to these basic conditions, it is possible to significantly reduce the number of casualties and the consequences of military operations.

-To avoid an ecological catastrophe it is necessary:
+To avoid an environmental disaster it is necessary:

 • enhanced protection of endangered organisms;

-• optimal use of resources from the local to the global level;
+• optimal use of resources from local to global level;

-• measures to protect the environment from the impact of factories, plants and other enterprises;
+• measures to protect the environment from the impacts of factories, factories and other enterprises;

 • prohibition of experiments on animals;